end2endzone/protobuf-pbop-plugin/README.md

 # Usage #

-The following instructions show how to use protobuf-pipe-plugin.
+The following instructions show how to use protobuf-pbop-plugin.

 ## About Protocol Buffers ##

-protobuf-pipe-plugin is a code generator plugin for [Protocol Buffers](https://developers.google.com/protocol-buffers) which is Google's library for serializing structured data.
+protobuf-pbop-plugin is a code generator plugin for [Protocol Buffers](https://developers.google.com/protocol-buffers) which is Google's library for serializing structured data.
 Once data is serialized, it can be transfered from a client to a server (or from a server back to a client).

 Before continuing with the plugin, a good understanding of how to use protocol buffers is required.
 If you are already familiar with Protocol Buffers, you can skip this section.